tanav2202/A-Study-on-LSTM/README.md

 ### The Output Gate
 The output gate determines which information from the memory cell should be output to the next step of the network.
 It is a tanh layer that takes as input the previous output and the current input, and outputs a value between -1 and 1.
 The output gate then multiplies this value with the result of the input gate to determine the final output.

+# Applications

+## Stock Predictor
+The repository includes three files for the stock predictor application:

+- scraper.py: This file uses the Yahoo Finance API to scrape all the necessary data for the chosen stock.
+The data includes the opening price, closing price, high price, low price, and volume.

+- EDA.ipynb: This file contains the Exploratory Data Analysis (EDA) of the chosen stock.
+It includes visualizations such as line plots, scatter plots, and box plots to understand the trends and patterns in the data.

+- predictor.ipynb: This file contains the LSTM model to generate predictions for the chosen stock.
+The model takes in the historical data and generates predictions for the future closing price of the stock.
+The file also includes a plot of the predicted values along with the actual values for visual comparison.